jcarenza/allisoncarenza/src/posts/boudoir-bellies-then-babies.md

 ---
-title: 'Boudoir, Bellies, then Babies!'
+title: "Boudoir, Bellies, then Babies!"
-description: '<p>I think bellies, babies and boudoir just sounds better so that&apos;s why I have it in that order on my [&hellip;]</p>
+description: "I think bellies, babies and boudoir just sounds better so that&apos;s why I have it in that order on my "
-'
-publishDate: 'Apr 16, 2011'
+publishDate: "Apr 16, 2011"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '//www.allisoncarenza.com/studio/wp-content/uploads/2011/04/erin4.jpg'
+heroImage: "//www.allisoncarenza.com/studio/wp-content/uploads/2011/04/erin4.jpg"
-alt: 'Boudoir, Bellies, then Babies!'
+alt: "Boudoir, Bellies, then Babies!"
-slug: 'boudoir-bellies-then-babies'
+slug: "boudoir-bellies-then-babies"
-category: ['Maternity Photos','Newborn Photography']
-tags: ['Maternity Photography','Maternity Photos','Newborn']
+category: ["Maternity Photos", "Newborn Photography"]
+tags: ["Maternity Photography", "Maternity Photos", "Newborn"]
 ---

 <p style="text-align: center;">I think bellies, babies and boudoir just sounds better so that&apos;s why I have it in that order on my website, but really, it should go boudoir, bellies, then babies.
 That&apos;s the order Erin chose to get her pics taken.</p>